High-order geodesic coupling of shear-Alfv\'{e}n and acoustic continua in tokamaks: Introduction

-Continuous spectra of the magnetohydrodynamics (MHD) operator are central to a wide variety of phenomena dominated by inhomogeneous magnetic fields~\cite{uberoi.1972,grad.1973,goedbloed.1975}, from laboratory plasmas to the earth's magnetosphere and other astrophysical environments.
-Their origin lies on vanishing coefficients in the eigenvalue problem
+Continuous spectra of the magnetohydrodynamics (MHD) operator are central to a variety of phenomena dominated by inhomogeneous magnetic fields~\cite{uberoi.1972, grad.1973, goedbloed.1975}, from astrophysical plasmas to fusion devices.
+Their origin lies on vanishing coefficients in the eigenvalue equation